Introduction

 Energy content is an important property of fuels.
 This property helps scientists and engineers determine the usefulness of a fuel.
 Energy content is the amount of heat produced by the burning of 1 gram of a substance, and is measured in joules per gram (J/g).

-You can determine energy content of a fuel by burning an amount of the fuel and capturing the heat released in a known mass of water in a calorimeter.
-If you measure the initial and final temperatures, the energy released can be calculated using the equation
+You can determine the energy content of a fuel by burning an amount of the fuel and capturing the heat released in a known mass of water in a calorimeter.

 Objectives